mauriciobosshard/resampledMicrosatDiv/README.md

 This script is an implementation of this approach.
 It calculates diversity indices on multiple random samples of a specified size and reports their mean for each loci and in total, by population.
 It takes microsatellite data read from a standard genepop file.
-Available indices include allellic richness, allellic range, expected heterozigocity and mean squared distance between allelles.
+Available indices include allelic richness, allelic range, expected heterozigocity and mean squared distance between alleles.
 Custom functions may also be used.

 References: